-The rumor mill is churning around AT&T, suggesting that the wireless carrier is planning to charge iPhone users for FaceTime calls over its cellular network
+The rumor mill is churning around AT&T, suggesting that the wireless carrier is planning to charge iPhone users for FaceTime calls over its cellular

 The rumored change is expected to hit consumers when iOS 6 rolls out later this year.
 Up until now, FaceTime has only worked between two Wi-Fi-enabled phones.
 Apple will make it possible to video chat over FaceTime on cellular networks this fall.

 The rumor is based on published reports that imply users may see an error message when they try to run FaceTime over AT&T's cellular network.
 This error message displays in iOS6 beta testing when a user tries to make the FaceTime cellular connection: "To enable FaceTime over cellular on this account, contact AT&T at 611 or visit http://www.att.com/mywireless."